frees-io/freestyle/docs/src/main/tut/docs/slick/README.md

   } yield (person, age)
 ```

-We can use `Example.Op` as the functor and translate the resulting program to `Future`.
+We can use `Example.Op` as the functor and translate the resulting program to `Future`:

 ```tut:book
 val result = example[Example.Op].exec[Future]